 Our work is motivated by the fact that the fundamental question is to detect the false positives rows in M rather than extracting a maximal C1P submatrix.
 We investigate here, using both simulations and real data, the following question: does a false positive row have some characteristic properties in terms of MCS or CI?
-This question naturally extends to the notion of Maximal C1P Sets (MC1PS), a dual notion of MCS, that represent sets of row that do have the C1P but can not be extended while maintaining this property.
+This question naturally extends to the notion of $Maximal\ C1P\ Sets\ (MC1PS)$, the dual notion of MCS, that represent sets of row that do have the C1P but can not be extended while maintaining this property.

-After some preliminaries on the C1P, MCS, and MC1PS (Section 2), we attack two problems.
+After some preliminaries on the C1P, MCS and MC1PS (Section 2), we attack two problems.
 First, in Section 3, we consider the problem of deciding if a given row of a binary matrix M belongs to at least one MCS.
 We show that, when all rows of a matrix are constrained to have a bounded number of 1's, deciding if the CI of a row of a matrix is greater than 0 can be done in polynomial time.
-The constraint on the number of 1's per row is motivated by real applications: in Ma et al. (2006), for example, adjacencies, that is rows with two 1s per row, were considered for the reconstruction of an ancestral mammalian genome.
+The constraint on the number of 1's per row is motivated by real applications: in [23] for example, adjacencies, that is rows with two 1s per row, were considered for the reconstruction of an ancestral mammalian genome.
 Next, in Section 4, we attack the problem of generating all MCS or MC1PS for a binary matrix M. We show that this problem can be approached as a joint generation problem of minimal true clauses and maximal false clauses for monotone boolean functions.
-This can be done in quasi-polynomial time thanks to an oracle-based algorithm for the dualization of monotone boolean functions (Eiter et al., 2008; Fredman and Khachiyan, 1996; Gurvich and Khachiyan, 1999).
-We (U.-U. Haus and T. Stephen) implemented this algorithm and applied it on simulated and real data (Section 5).
-Application on simulated data suggest that computing all conflicting sets and the conflicting index of all rows of a binary matrix is useful to discriminate between true positive and false positive ancestral syntenies.
-We also study a real dataset of yeast genomes and address the reliability of an ancestral genome proposal of the Saccharomycetaceae yeasts.
+This can be done in quasi-polynomial time thanks to an oracle-based algorithm for the dualization of monotone boolean functions [12, 13, 16].
+We implemented this algorithm [18] and applied it on simulated and real data (Section 5).
+Application on simulated data suggest that the computing all conflicting sets and the conflicting index of all rows of a binary matrix is useful to discriminate between true positive and false positive ancestral syntenies.
+We also study a real dataset of yeast genomes and address the reliability of an ancestral genome proposal of the Saccahromycetaceae yeasts.
 We conclude by discussing several open problems.

-&lt;sup>1Note however that this classification of possible errors is somewhat simplified; see Goldberg et al. (1995) for a more detailed discussion regarding errors in physical mapping.
+3 Note however that this classification of possible errors is somewhat simplified (see [14] for a more detailed discussion regarding errors in physical mapping).